 - Super Team: Also known as the player characters.

 - Superhero Prevalence Stages: Way into the late stage; superheroes have been around for decades and there are dozens active in Halcyon City alone.
 The government has even formed an official organization, AEGIS, to deal with superpowered matters.

-- The Beacon is explicitly one of the losers, at best the equivalent of somebody who wins $5 in the regular lottery.
+- The Beacon is explicitly one of the losers - their powers are extremely minor, if they have any at all.
+The rulebook even describes them as "low powers, low angst."
 This is to underscore their assigned role as the Plucky Comic Relief.

-- On the other end of the spectrum, the Nova has won all five numbers and the powerball, capable of bending fundamental forces of existence.
+- On the other end of the spectrum, the Nova is the powerball winner, capable of bending the fundamental forces of existence.
 Unfortunately, they tend to cause a lot of collateral damage.

 - Team Spirit: Represented in-game by the Team Pool, a reserve of points players can spend to help each other accomplish whatever feats they're attempting.